IMAgINE9Lab/SFCS/README.md

 # Citation
 To cite our paper, please use the following reference:

-S. P. Ekanayake and D. -S. Zois, "Sequential Datum–Wise Feature Acquisition and Classifier Selection," IEEE Transactions on Artificial Intelligence, Oct.
+S. P. Ekanayake, D. -S. Zois, C. Chelmis, "Sequential Datum–Wise Feature Acquisition and Classifier Selection," IEEE Transactions on Artificial Intelligence, Oct.
 2023.
 (Accepted)

 # Prerequisites
 python 3.8 and the following libraries are used